iac-io/myiac/charts-dns/startup-daemonset/README.md

 ## Startup daemonset

-This is a DaemonSet used for the sync of DNS between a DNS provider and the Kubernetes nodes.
-This way it is avoided the use of Load Balancers at the expense of temporarily losing access to the cluster.
+This is a DaemonSet (a service/daemon that runs in each node of a Kubernetes cluster) used for syncing the IP addresses of a public GKE cluster with a DNS provider (Cloudflare).
+This is done so that the use of Load Balancers is avoided in exchange for potential (unlikely) downtime when a specific node is down.

 ### How it works

+This setup assumes that the `traefik` Ingress Controller is deployed in the cluster (see `charts/traefik` in the charts repository).

 The `startup-daemonset` DaemonSet runs the following script every `CHECK_INTERVAL_SECONDS` (default 6h, 21600 seconds).